hamzakhanvit/ChopStitch-paper/Methods/Splicegraph_evaluation/Reference_based_evaluation/C.elegans/README.md

 1) Exons constituting a splice node should map to the same location on the genome

-2) (Extra check) All exons belonging to a single transcript in a sub-graph should have the same reference transcript mapping at the same location in the genome.
+2) (Extra check) All exons belonging to a single transcript in a splicegraph should have the same reference transcript mapping at the same location in the genome.

-All sub graphs obeying these rules will be marked positive, while the others will be marked negative
+All nodes obeying these rules will be marked as true positive, while the others will be marked as false positives.

 ####Run CreateBloom with the *C.elegans* real WGSS dataset mentioned in the manuscript.